mercuryzheng/mercuryzheng.github.io/_pages/publications.md

 ### Abstract Publications in Peer-Reviewed Conference Proceedings

+* ***Zheng, Y.***, Chen, D., Palermo, R., Hu, X., Hsiao, J. H. (2026).
+Cultural differences in the effect of mask use on cross-race face perception: An eye-tracking study.
+Proceedings of the 44th Annual Conference of the Cognitive Science Society.
+Cognitive Science Society. (accepted as a full paper)

+* Fung, L., ***Zheng, Y.***, Shi, B. E., Hsiao, J. H., Woo, J. (2025).
+What do older adults want from social robots and artificial intelligence?
+A product-oriented perspective.
+Annual Scientific Meeting of the Gerontological Society of America (GSA).

+* ***Zheng, Y.***, Lo., W. S., Lau, E. Y. Y., Eskes, G., Hui, L. L., & Hsiao, J. H. (2025).
+The Role of Eye Movement Consistency in Aging-Related Decline in Face Recognition.
+Proceedings of the 47th Annual Conference of the Cognitive Science Society (pp.).
+Cognitive Science Society. (accepted as a full paper)

 * Yang, A., ***Zheng, Y.***, Hsiao, J. H., Chung, S. (2024).
 Eye Movement Modulates the Face Inversion Effect in Emotion Recognition.
 Vision Science Society.

 * Hsiao, J., Chan, K. W. S., Chan, A., ***Zheng, Y.***, Lau, K. M., Tsang, H. L. M. (2021).
 Eye movement consistency in global-local perceptual processing predicts schizotypy.
 Proceedings of the 43rd Annual Conference of the Cognitive Science Society, 3229.
 Montreal, QB: Cognitive Science Society.